kathlynpurcell/cygrid/README.md

 ### Examples ###

-Check out the `ipython notebooks` in the repository for some examples of how to use `cygrid`.
-In addition to the `cygrid` dependencies, you will need `healpy` to run these.
+Check out the [`ipython notebooks`](http://nbviewer.jupyter.org/github/bwinkel/cygrid/blob/master/notebooks/index.ipynb) in the repository for some examples of how to use `cygrid`.
+Note that you only view them on the nbviewer service, and will have to clone the repository to run them on your machine.

 ### Who do I talk to? ###